dcajasn/Riskfolio-Lib/docs/source/index.rst

 The plan for this modules is to add more functions that will be very useful to asset managers.

+The plan for this module is to add more functions that will be very useful to asset managers.

+* Mean Entropic Risk Optimization Portfolios.
 * Mean Risk Worst Case Optimization (Min Max):

     - Box and elipsoidal constraints for mean and covariance matrix.
     - Worst covariance and mean estimation using bootstrapping.
     - Worst covariance and mean estimation using percentage change.
-* Mean Entropic Risk Optimization Portfolios.
+* Risk Parity Optimization Portfolios.
-* Add functions to estimate Durantion, Convexity, Key Rate Durations and Convexities of bonds without embedded options (for loadings matrix estimation).
+* Add functions to estimate Duration, Convexity, Key Rate Durations and Convexities of bonds without embedded options (for loadings matrix).
 * Add more functions based on suggestion of users.